-The story slip can be pasted on to the backing board of a frame (example shown above), or mounted in a window under the print itself for framing if desired (if using bespoke framing).
-My signature on the print is in the bottom right hand corner, so probably won't show if getting the print mounted, so if you would like the story slip signed with my red makers stamp and pencil signature, please message me when placing the order.
+The story slip can be pasted on to the backing board of a frame, or mounted in a window under the print itself for framing if desired (if using bespoke framing).

-Entirely hand printed using natural oil based pigment inks and hand carved rubber printing blocks.
+Individually hand printed using Japanese pigment inks and hand carved rubber printing blocks, with ink details.
 Each print will have natural small variations, due to the methods used - the one you receive may not be exactly the same as the one shown in the photographs.

 Printed on 100g oatmeal 100% recycled paper (with natural flecks).

 Paper size: A3 (297 x 420 mm or 11.7 x 16.5 inches).

 Signed in pencil and stamped with nakamura characters [中村] in red ink.